pripakhotness81/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time and resources to each step.
 Having a clear plan will make it easier to stay focused and avoid getting lost in the weeds.
  （105个字符）

+# 2023-11-19
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unexpected ways in which users may interact with or misuse it.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.